-The headteacher and senior leaders in the school: G S NS Set a vision for the school Set expectations for teachers and learners Create a supportive atmosphere for a child-friendly school
+The headteacher and senior leaders in the school: Ex G S NS Set a vision for the school that is shared and supported by all staff Create a supportive atmosphere for a child-friendly school

-The headteacher and senior leaders should be asked to explain the vision and how expectations are set.
+The headteacher and senior leaders should be asked to explain their vision for the school.
 This should be checked by conversations with teachers.
-Do they know what the vision is, and what is expected of them?
-The judgements are based on:
+Do they know what the vision is and what is expected of them?
+The evidence for the supportive atmosphere will come from lesson observations and the judgement about a child-friendly school.